-To address these objectives, we have undertaken a number of different studies.
-Two systematic reviews have been completed which tell us which methods of assessing hand swelling have the best psychometric data, and which treatments have the best quality evidence.
-We have conducted a survey of clinical practice amongst UK based hand therapists and have compared the results of this with those of the systematic reviews.
+To address these objectives, we undertook a number of different studies.
+Two systematic reviews were completed which tell us which methods of assessing hand swelling have the best psychometric data, and which treatments have the best quality evidence.
+We conducted a survey of clinical practice amongst UK based hand therapists and compared the results of this with those of the systematic reviews.
 This highlighted that the assessments and treatments with the highest level of evidence are not those which are most commonly used in practice.
-A standardised treatment programme has been established following consensus development with experts in the field of hand therapy.
+A standardised treatment programme was established through consensus development with experts in the field of hand therapy.

-An observational study has identified which are the most responsive methods of assessing hand swelling.
+An observational study identified the most responsive methods of assessing hand swelling.
 These include a clinician-derived assessment and a patient-rated outcome measure.
-These outcome measures will be used in a pilot randomized controlled trial comparing two commonly used treatments for hand swelling to establish if a newer method of reducing swelling shows potential when compared to standard treatment.
-Results of this may indicate that a definitive trial is required.
+These outcome measures were used in a pilot randomized controlled trial comparing two commonly used treatments for hand swelling to establish if a newer method of reducing swelling shows potential when compared to standard treatment.

-The results of these studies will inform clinical guidelines for how hand swelling should be assessed and treated in the future.
+The results of these studies inform clinical practice on how hand swelling should be assessed and treated in the future.

 the research team